 Get a Better Bathroom Rug

-It's a no-brainer — every bathroom needs a rug with a nonslip backing.
+It's a no-brainer—every bathroom needs a rug with a nonslip backing.
 But that doesn't mean it has to look like a typical bathroom rug.
 Options that look like pint-sized living room rugs will add a stylish splash to a dull bathroom floor.
-Check out the full before-and-after here on Amber Interiors.Continue to 15 of 18 below.
+Just take a look at this vibrant rug from Amber Interiors.Continue to 15 of 17 below.

 Add a Sophisticated Bath Mat

 If your shower stall's floor is a stained mess, conceal it with a teak floor mat, like this option from TeakWorks4U If you're not in the know, teak wood is naturally water-resistant.
-While cut to fit options can cost around $500 or more, you can find them for much less in standard bath mat sizes at Overstock, Bed Bath and Beyond and other retailers.Continue to 17 of 18 below.
+While cut-to-fit options can cost around $500 or more, you can find them for much less in standard bath mat sizes at Overstock, Bed Bath and Beyond and other retailers.Continue to 16 of 17 below.

 Incorporate Unexpected Pops of Color

-Unexpected pops of color is a cheap and cheerful way to dress up a blah bathroom.
+Unexpected pops of color are a cheap and cheerful way to dress up a blah bathroom.
 Need a few colorful ideas?
-You can spruce up a metal toilet paper holder with spray paint as shown.
+You can spruce up a metal toilet paper holder with spray paint.
+This IKEA hack for their GRUNDTAL toilet roll holder is genius.
 But don't stop there.
-You can also paint your trash can, towel bars and even the bathroom radiator in bright bold shades.Continue to 18 of 18 below.
+You can also paint your trash can, towel bars, and even the bathroom radiator in bright bold shades.Continue to 17 of 17 below.

 Get a Pretty Shower Curtain

 Yep, we all know that a pretty shower curtain can brighten a dull bathroom.
 But you may not know you can use one to conceal an old shower stall.
-That's how Nicki, the DIYer, who pens Sweet Parrish Place, disguised hers.
-To do, you'll need a tension shower curtain rod.
+That's how Nicki, the DIYer, who pens Sweet Parrish Place cleverly disguised hers.
+To do this, you'll need a tension shower curtain rod.
 Unlike the regular ones, they don't require screws to install.